MartinDavidWaller/D70Box/README.md

 The BFY51 transistor can be substituted with a 2N3019.
 See https://ham.stackexchange.com/questions/8990/can-anyone-please-suggest-a-substitute-for-the-bfy51-transistor/9031

+The Bluetooth card may prompt for a PIN, this is likely to be either 1234, or 0000.

 ## User Builds

 David, G4DMP, has sent in a picture of his completed build.